 But the question was asked so here goes…

-Audiologists are the professional that specializes in the clinical diagnosis and management of hearing loss – we hold a minimum qualification of 4 years (honors level qualification) with a fifth year working as a community service audiologist – in my case a further 3 years Master’s degree level.
+Audiologists are the professionals that specialize in the clinical diagnosis and management of hearing loss – we hold a minimum qualification of 4 years (honors level qualification) with a fifth year working as a community service audiologist – in my case a further 3 years Master’s degree level.

 If you could buy a hearing aid without consulting an audiologist, why do you think there would even be such a profession with such extensive training?